rackerlabs/support-how-to/content/how-to/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows/index.md

     {{<image src="select-datacenter-flavor.png" alt="" title="">}}

-    **Note**: It is possible to install Rackspace Cloud Backup on non-Rackspace assets, as long as the server has access to public Internet and the operating system is supported by the Cloud Backup agent.
+    **Note**: It is possible to install Rackspace Cloud Backup on non-Rackspace assets, as long as the server has access to the public Internet, and the Cloud Backup agent supports the operating system.
 These kinds of assets might include servers that run on other clouds, such as AWS EC2, Azure&reg;, or Google&reg;.
 They might also include personal laptops, desktops, or servers running in your own company's data center.
 For any asset outside of Rackspace infrastructure, you **must** use the *dedicated* flavor when registering the agent.